valentinnguyen/DH110-Assignment-Final/README.md

 **Read more on UX storytelling [here.](https://github.com/valentinnguyen/DH110-Assignment-04#readme)**

-## Wireframe, Graphic Design, & Low-fidelity Prototype
+## Wireframe, Graphic Design, & Low-Fidelity Prototype

 Before beginning prototype development, I began experimenting with different features that I wanted to incorporate into my app to make it more accessible and easy to use for my target users.
 I soon began my initial wireframes for my low-fidelity protoype based on the scenarios of my two personas.
 Based on user research, the following features seek to solve the common limitations of chatting online: